-The answer lays with the Woodbury Fire Department Training Officer Chris Klein.
-During officers meetings, evaluations were being held on firefighter performance at structure fires and the officers were contemplating the introduction of positive pressure ventilation as a new firefighting strategy.
-Command team realizes there are a small number of critical success factors at a structure fire incident and these factors could be documented and firefighters could be trained for success using a list of critical tasks and repetitive training.
+The answer lies with the Woodbury Fire Department Training Officer Chris Klein.
+During officer meetings, evaluations were being held on firefighter performance at structure fires and the officers were contemplating the introduction of positive pressure ventilation as a new firefighting strategy.
+The command team realizes there are a small number of critical success factors at a structure fire incident and these factors could be documented and firefighters could be trained for success using a list of critical tasks and repetitive training.

 The command team developed a checklist of critical tasks and used that to launch the new positive pressure ventilation training initiative.
 It started with handing the crews the checklist and having them walk and talk through each task in civilian clothes.
 This was a cognitive, hands-off exercise designed to get the crews familiar with the tasks on the list.

 Finally, the crews got to perform the tasks at realistic simulations.
-Initially using simulated smoke and fire and eventually at the St. Paul Training Center where they burned Class A materials.
+Initially they used simulated smoke and fire, and eventually they were at the St. Paul Training Center where they burned Class A materials.
 When the stress level is raised, it is expected that some items on the list may be overlooked and some “old habits” might surface.
 The training evolutions provided opportunities to hit the pause button and fix problems in real-time.

 The underlying objective of their training was to introduce the concept of positive pressure ventilation and dynamic risk assessment (essentially knowing when to be offensive and when to be defensive).
 Here is an interview with the training exercise developer, Captain Chris Klein.